-Through Labor's proposed laws, the government will give itself the power to request documents from all farm suppliers, employees, contractors and customers, signalling that the government believes farmers are liars.
+Through Labor's anti-sugar farming laws, the government will give itself the power to request documents from all farm suppliers, employees, contractors and customers, signalling that the government believes farmers are liars.

-In some cases, the proposed laws will stop farmers from growing sugar cane on their rural properties.
+In some cases, these laws will stop farmers from growing sugar cane on their rural properties.